WordPress/gutenberg/docs/designers-developers/designers/animation.md

 This is the most basic fade in animation.
 It simply fades from transparent to opaque.

-### `components-popover__appear-animation`

-This animation is meant for popover content, such as menus appearing.
-It shows the popover scaling from 0 to full size, from its point of origin.
-Be sure to combine it with the correct point of origin.
-For example the Block Library opens down and to the right, which means it needs a `transform-origin: top left;` to scale diagonally from the top left corner.

 ### `components-button__busy-animation`

 When a button is working, there's a set of diagonal stripes that animate from left to right.